KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/tank_chl_analysis.md

 * modified 13 Jul 2016 - KF - sumarized chl by day

+* modified 13 Dec 2016 - KF - coded ANCOVA on chl by treatment

 ## Description

 This is the code to analyze the effect of crayfish community on the tank chlorophyll the experiment evaluating the impact of in invasive and native crayfish.